 That’s the basics of using templates & objects to create a design.
-Next, we can look at the other features.
+Next, we can take a look at the other features.

 Like the objects you have seen above, you can also search for photos in Crello.
 For that, go to the Photos section, where you will find three tabs:

-For example, I searched for the word ‘server’, I mean the system server you see in a web hosting company.
+For example, I searched for the word ‘server’, I mean the computer server you see in a web hosting company.
 These were the results:

-Click on one of the videos, and it will download it into the editor.
+Once you have found a relevant video, click on it and it will download it into the editor.
 Later, you can export it as an MP4 or GIF file.
 It’s quite useful to create video ads and posts.

 Under the Animations section, you can find short gif-like animations.
 These are great to make your designs feel dynamic.
-Unlike the Videos and Objects collection, the Animations collections look a little more premium.
+Unlike the Videos and Objects collection, the Animations collections have better quality.
 For example, here I replaced the above picture with this animation.

 It looks better than the previous two versions.

-When using animations inside your canvas, you will see MP4 and GIF formats at the top of the export options.
-However, you can also save it as normal JPEG or PNG as well, as I did above.
+When using animations inside your canvas, you should export them as GIF or MP4 to keep it dynamic.
+However, you can also save it as normal JPEG or PNG as well, which gets saved as a still image.

 Crello supports three types of backgrounds:

-When you set a background, it sets as the bottom layer, which is visible through the transparent areas in your design.
+When you set a background, it sets as the bottom layer, which becomes visible through the transparent areas in your design.

 Text & Fonts

 For texts, you can set the usual things, like font family, size, alignment, etc. In addition to these, Crello also offers a few text styles.
-Masking is one of them that I quite liked.
-It allows setting a photo or a video as the text color, instead of a solid color.
+Masked Text is one of them that I quite liked.
+It allows setting a photo or a video as the text’s fill, instead of a solid color.

 Except a few, most of the fonts are free fonts from the Google Fonts library.
 If you want to use a premium or custom font, you can do that too.
 Crello allows uploading custom font files in TTF or OTF formats.